shinrain/interview/uber/readme.md

 This is a simple exercise, but organize, design and test your code as if it were going into production.

-When you¡¯re done, host it somewhere and provide us with a URL and a tarball or Git repo with the code.
+When youÂ¡Â¯re done, host it somewhere and provide us with a URL and a tarball or Git repo with the code.

 Backend